 The Catholic Services Appeal Foundation currently has five employees.

 As of February 2019, CSAF has 18 volunteer board members.

 Many of the designated ministries are set forth in the Articles and Bylaws and remain the same year-to-year.
 Major recipients of the Appeal include Catholic Grade Schools and High Schools within the Archdiocese (including individual student scholarships), the Seminaries of Saint Paul, Catholic Charities, Catholic Hospital Chaplains, the Archdiocesan Offices of Marriage, Family and Life, and Latino Ministries.
 There are 18 Collective Ministries in all, with Abria Pregnancy Resources, and the Society of St. Vincent de Paul-Twin Cities the most recent addition in 2018.
-Parishes are also a ministry served and they receive 25% of the funds they collect if they meet their goal.
+Parishes are also a ministry served, with each parish receiving 25% of the funds it collects after meeting its parish Appeal goal.